 Board of Directors

 The NCSA is run by an elected board of officers, directors, and regional representatives.
-Board members serve a three-year term in each position and may not exceed two terms in any one position.
+Board Officers and Directors serve a three-year term in each position and may not exceed two terms in any one position.
+Regional Representatives do not have term limits.

 The Board is governed by bylaws [PDF].
 We also strive for transparency.
 Review our 2021 Audit and 2021 990 Form.